Anheuser-Busch sending 300,000 cans of water to Hurricane Florence victims

 CARLSBERG BREWERY DEVELOPS 'SNAP PACKS' HELD TOGETHER WITH GLUE

-The news comes the same day Anheuser-Busch announced that its brewery in Fort Collins, Colo., is also ready to can emergency water if needed.
+The news came the same day Anheuser-Busch announced that its brewery in Fort Collins, Colo., is also ready to can emergency water if needed.

 “For the last 30 years, we have been working with the American Red Cross and our wholesaler partners to provide clean, safe drinking water for communities hit by natural disasters,” said Michel Doukeris, CEO of Anheuser-Busch, in a news release.